 Line a baking sheet with a lip with wax or parchment paper.

 Using a heavy bottom medium pan, stir in butter, sugar and water.
 Heat over medium heat.
-Here is where patience comes into play.
+Here is where taking your time comes into play.
 Stir mixture so it doesn’t burn.
 The mixture will turn into a dark brown syrup.
 You don’t want it to thin or to thick.
 This might take up to 10 minutes or so.

 Pour mixture onto cookie sheet.
 I pick the cookie sheet up and start tilting it this way and that so the mixture spreads.

 Immediately spread the chocolate chips on top of the hot toffee.
-Using a off set knife or butter knife spread the melting chocolate across the toffee.
+Using an off set knife or butter knife spread the melting chocolate across the toffee.

 Sprinkle the pecans on top of the warm chocolate.
 Use as little or a lot.
 Depends on who I am making the toffee for, I decide if I’m going to use more or less chopped pecans.
 I personally like tons on my toffee.